 Raspberry Vinaigrette: A simple blend of fresh raspberries, rice vinegar (or vinegar of choice), olive oil, and Truvia Sweet Complete™ to enhance the sweetness.
 This take on classic raspberry vinaigrette is sure to be a staple in your household.

-How to Make These Dressings: In all three cases, all you do is add all of the ingredients in no particular order to a small blender and blend until completely smooth and creamy.
+How to Make Keto Salad Dressings: In all three cases, all you do is add all of the ingredients in no particular order to a small blender and blend until completely smooth and creamy.
 Either use the dressing immediately or store in a sealable jar in the refrigerator for up to 2 weeks.

 Note: If you like preparing dressing in bulk to save and have on hand, consider doubling or tripling the recipe of the dressing you’re preparing.
 Each recipe makes enough dressing for 2 to 3 large salads (depending on how much you use).